peterhinch/micropython-nano-gui/drivers/sharp/README.md

 I have tested on the first of these.
-However the [Adfruit driver](https://github.com/adafruit/Adafruit_CircuitPython_SharpMemoryDisplay) supports all of these and I would expect this one to do so.
+However the [Adfruit driver](https://github.com/adafruit/Adafruit_CircuitPython_SharpMemoryDisplay) supports all of these and I would expect this one also to do so.

 # 1. Display characteristics